When I was both an amateur and professional boxer, I thought a lot about how to overcome fear.

 Yous spend too much time thinking about what can go wrong.
 Get out of your head.

 It doesn’t matter what type of fear you’re dealing with, all fear lives in the mind and feeds on stagnation.
 When you take an action, you don’t have the opportunity to be afraid—mainly because you’re too busy facing what you’re afraid of.
-It’s in this contest that you realize that you have nothing to fear in the first place.
+In this contest, you realize that you have nothing to fear in the first place.

 Recap of 7 lessons from boxing on fear, anxiety and phobias